Bobby Witt Jr. Player Props: Royals vs. Rockies

 - TV Channel: BSKC

 Looking to place a prop bet on Bobby Witt Jr.?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Bobby Witt Jr. At The Plate

-- Witt Jr. is batting .228 with eight doubles, four triples, 10 home runs and 11 walks.
+- Witt Jr. is hitting .228 with eight doubles, four triples, 10 home runs and 11 walks.

-- In 34.5% of his games this year, Witt Jr. has driven in at least one run.
-In four of those games (7.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.
+- Witt Jr. has an RBI in 19 of 56 games this season, with multiple RBI in four of them.
+He has also driven in three or more of his team's runs in two contests.

+- He has scored in 51.8% of his games this season, with more than one run scored in 8.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.